PHart3/convopt-rust/README.md

 the implementation checks whether the constraint matrix `A`, excluding the off-block-diagonal zero constraints, has full rank.
 If it does not, redundant constraints are removed.
 If the flag is false, then the implementation never runs this check, to save time.
-Instead, it performs a cheap regularization of the gram matrix of `A` so that it is positive definite for the `LDL^T` decomposition.
-If the regularized solution is inaccurate relative to the true system, then a panic occurs.
+Instead, it performs a cheap regularization of the Gram matrix of `A` so that it is positive definite for the `LDL^T` decomposition.
+If the regularization produces an inaccurate solution relative to the true Gram matrix, then a panic occurs.

 The standard-form objective is